Diagnostic Molecular Scientist

 Admission requirements for the program include a bachelor’s degree in a basic or medical science (e.g., biology, chemistry, microbiology) from a regionally accredited institution, a grade point average of 3.0 or above, and a completed application along with a statement of purpose, a current resume, two letters of recommendation, official transcripts from every college and university attended, and proof of English language proficiency for international applicants.

-The program consists of 35 credits and helps students excel in molecular diagnostics.
-The courses include biostatistics for clinical and translational research; advanced laboratory management and operations; microbial pathogenesis; medical biotechnology; molecular pathology; and molecular biology.
+The 35-credit program helps students excel in molecular diagnostics.
+Courses include biostatistics for clinical and translational research, advanced laboratory management and operations, microbial pathogenesis, medical biotechnology, molecular pathology, and molecular biology.

-Students develop a wide range of skills such as molecular-based testing, designing correlations, maintaining safety at the workplace, and researching and developing preventive and corrective programs.
+Students develop various skills, such as molecular-based testing, designing correlations, maintaining workplace safety, and researching and developing preventive and corrective programs.

 • Location: Washington, DC